shabbyrobe/nope/README.rst

-**NOTE: This has been rendered obsolete with the addition of [Attributes](https://www.php.net/manual/en/language.attributes.overview.php) in PHP 8.
+**NOTE: This has been rendered obsolete with the addition of native support for attributes in PHP 8.
 It will receive no further updates.**

 ---